-This program is designed to serve students in a non-credit program with intensive supports to enhance student learning.
-Student strengths are developed and their needs met as outlined in their IEP.
-These strengths and needs are met through a multi-sensory approach that includes a academics, sensory awareness, augmentative communication, special physical activities, and other opportunities to enhance learning.
+This program is designed for students in a non-credit program with intensive supports to enhance student learning.
+Alternative courses in this program are aimed at developing functional academics, self-help skills, functional communication, daily living skills, motor skills, and choice making.
+Students are taught using a multi-sensory approach which includes ABA strategies and opportunities for experiential learning.
+Students will graduate from this program with a Certificate of Accomplishment.
 Classes will be offered at Assumption College School in Brantford and at Holy Trinity Catholic High School in Simcoe.